techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![Editing Tools IO](https://images.wondershare.com/virbo/article/top-9-choices-for-video-auto-translate-7.jpg)

-[Editing Tools IO](https://en.editingtools.io/translate/)offers a plethora of video and audio editing features.
+[Editing Tools IO](https://en.editingtools.io/translate/) offers a plethora of video and audio editing features.
 However, one of their most popular tools is the subtitle translator.
 With this tool, you can translate subtitle files using the neural network for translation.

 It also supports formats like SRT, VTT, CSV, and more, so no matter which format you have, translation would be made easy with a tool like Editing Tools’ subtitle translator.
 Lastly, one of the biggest benefits of using this tool is that it allows bulk subtitle translation in multiple languages at once.